ivanliang09/ISU/README.md

 - 1/14: Rough outline and code didn't work at all.
 Needed many fixes
 - 1/15: Improved the logic and refined some parts
 - 1/16: Playtesting and checking for bugs
-- 1/17: Submitted the project
+- 1/17: Fixed adding, and removing questions.
+Then added an error handling system.
+Finally, submitted the project.